UKHomeOffice/passenger/README.md

 # General

-The source for this project can be found in [gitlab](https://gitlab.digital.homeoffice.gov.uk/digitalpermissions/passenger.git).
+The source for this project can be found on [GitHub](https://github.com/UKHomeOffice/passenger/passenger.git).

 It is hosted on the ```Docker``` and ```Kubernetes``` based Application Container Platform (ACP), much useful documentation for which can be found [here](https://github.com/UKHomeOffice/application-container-platform).